You may now ask; how can Koios be better than current approaches to solving problems

 Instead there are lots of services that can be used for parts of the process.
 Many

-Twitter, forums like PhpBB and perhaps Slideshare and social networking
+Hojoki, Twitter, forums like PhpBB and perhaps Slideshare and social networking

-services like

-Ning, facebook or linkedIn.
-Some teams also add custom tailored web site frameworks
+services like Ning, facebook or linkedIn.
+Some teams also have custom tailored made

-like Drupal or LMS's to their mix of tools.
+LMS's (e.g. Moodle) to their mix of tools.

-or social change, but most of these are very simple.
+innovation or social change, but most of these are very simple.
 Some of these let

-you come up

-with new ideas.
-Activities such as research, critique, simulations,
+you come up with new ideas.
+Support for activities such as research, critique, simulations,

-management, planning, task management etc. etc. are missing.
+modelling, group management, planning, task management etc. etc. is completely missing.

 Why is Koios better than traditional problem solving methods